 Owners/maintainers of one or more projects.
 This accounts for almost all writes.
 A user must create and use a PyPI account to maintain or own a project, and there is no particular functionality available to a logged-in user other than to manage projects they own/maintain.
 As of March 2018, PyPI had about 270,000 users, and Test PyPI had about 30,000 users.

 PyPI application moderators.
-These users have a subset of the permissions of PyPI application administrators to assist in some routine administration tasks such as adding new trove classifiers, adjusting upload limits for distribution packages, and reviewing malware verdicts.
+These users have a subset of the permissions of PyPI application administrators to assist in some routine administration tasks such as adding new trove classifiers, and adjusting upload limits for distribution packages.

 PyPI application administrators, e.g., Ee Durbin, Dustin Ingram, and Donald Stufft, who can ban spam/malware projects, help users with account recovery, and so on.
 There are fewer than ten such admins.

 Since reads are much more common than writes (much more goes out than goes in), we try to cache as much as possible.